andreicioban/Blog-posts-Fullstack-JS/README.md

           "eqeqeq": 2
     }

   Let's explain the configuration file.
-The `ecmaFeatures` reffer to `ES6` features, if you write plain javascript(`ES5`) then you can ignore this option.
+The `ecmaFeatures` refer to `ES6` features, if you write plain javascript(`ES5`) then you can ignore this option.
 The `env` option define in which environments your app will run, this helps the plugin to detect specific global variable like `window` for browser or `require` for node.
 In addition to environment globals you can inform the plugin of your own global variables using `global` option.
 The most important option is `rules` here you can configure the default or your own rules, there are 3 levels of configuration:
     0 - rule is disabled
     1 - rule is treated as warning
     2 - rule is treated as error

-  Ofcourse the rules can have complex objects as configuration, take for example `quotes` , the config object is passed to your confiuration rule and helps you to fine tune the rule.
+  Of course the rules can have complex objects as configuration, take for example `quotes` , the config object is passed to your confiuration rule and helps you to fine tune the rule.

   In most cases you will need to ignore some files that are still `work in progress` or for other reasons.
 Create a new file called `.eslintignore`, this file will tel the plugin which files to ignore and works similar to `gitignore`.